MicrosoftEdge/css-usage/readme.md

 #### Why did you make this?

 In order to help in planning decisions, it can be useful to know which feature or bug fix will make the biggest impact.
-We, up until this point, we able to know via a variety of different sources, what CSS was declared but not necessarily what was actually used by the browser.
+Up until this point, we able to know (via a variety of different sources) what CSS was declared but not necessarily what was actually used by the browser.

 What it does and doesn't do
 ---------------------------